 The Logan County Courthouse, on the square in downtown Lincoln, is surrounded by stores and restaurants that speak of its vintage past.
 Here in the square is the century old courthouse, built in 1905, one of the few historic courthouses in that state that is still being used for its intended purposes.
 Be sure to check out the number of repainted old advertising and murals on Lincoln’s downtown buildings.

-At 738 Washington, you can see the remains of the Old Mill Restaurant that became famous for its schnitzel shortly after it started business in 1929.
-Family owned and operated it served thousands of Route 66 travelers up until 1996, when it closed its doors forever.
+At 738 Washington, you can see the Old Mill Restaurant that became famous for its schnitzel shortly after it started business in 1929.
+Family owned and operated it served thousands of Route 66 travelers up until 1996, when it closed its doors.
 Over the years, the building badly deteriorated and in 2005, was slated for demolition.
 However, the following year, a “save-the-mill” campaign began, and in 2007, the building began renovations.
 Today the Old Mill is a museum.